someone005/aqua_antiping/README.md

-Everything is described in script config
+Everything is described in config